ShamylZakariya/Surfacer/Surfacer/NOTES.md

 ## PRESENTLY

-Implement partitioning of the world geometry
+@done Implement partitioning of the world geometry
 Get rid of or significantly reduce the collision radius around planet geometry.
 Implement the shattering cut
 Implement a particle system for smoke and clouds.
 The clouds would orbit the planet, might respond to explosions.
 The smoke be for explosions.